Wouldn’t it be great if you could take everything ‘wrong’ with your business, and turn it into a powerful marketing tool?

 Well, you probably can.
 It isn’t right for every organisation, but for those with a sense of humour and an edgy approach to communications, marketing brand flaws can be incredibly effective.

-When a brand’s offering aligns with the concept of being ‘intentionally flawed’, its visual presentation is probably rough, its advertising simple, and its promises underwhelming.
+When a brand’s offering aligns with the concept of being ‘intentionally flawed’, you’ll see some clues.
+It’s visual presentation is probably rough, its advertising simple, and its promises underwhelming.
 So, why would anyone deliberately draw attention to something strange about their own product or service?

 It gives the brand a human-like quality.

 Humans are terrible at being perfect — it’s an endearing characteristic we all share.
-When brands portray themselves as imperfect, they’re immediately relatable.
+When brands portray themselves as imperfect, they’re relatable.
 As such, they connect with consumers more effectively.
-The brand becomes more approachable, more believable, and more authentic.
+The brand becomes more approachable, believable, and authentic.

 There’s nothing like company dishonesty to rattle customers.